kailash-manasarovar/statement/docs/timeline/2025/june.md

 ## My dad's a "legend"

-- I take my dad to a gig.
+- I take my dad to a gig where he plays piano.
 - He's unstable on his feet.
 - As he's getting up onto the stage, a man who looks a bit wild runs up to us.
 - *You're a legend*, he tells my dad repeatedly.